Dantaye Gilbert

-Dantaye Gilbert (born 3 December 2004) is a Trinidadian professional footballer who plays as a midfielder for Nyíregyháza Spartacus FC in the Nemzeti Bajnokság I.
+Dantaye Gilbert (born 3 December 2004) is a Trinidadian professional footballer who plays as a midfielder for Czech First League club Baník Ostrava and the Trinidad and Tobago national team.

-Career
+Club career

 Gilbert attended Presentation College in San Fernando and played for San Juan Jabloteh in his homeland.

 He scored San Juan Jabloteh's first goal in their inaugural season in the TT Premier Football League.
 In September 2023, Gilbert signed a two-year deal with Dutch Eredivisie club side PSV Eindhoven.
 Shortly after this he made his debut for PSV Eindhoven under-21s against Nottingham Forest under-21s in the Premier League International Cup.

 He made his Eerste Divisie debut for Jong PSV on 15 September 2023, against De Graafschap.
 On 6 October 2023, he scored his first league goal in the Eerste Divisie, for Jong PSV against MVV Maastricht.

 On 4 September 2025, Gilbert signed with Nemzeti Bajnokság I club Nyíregyháza Spartacus FC.

+On 28 January 2026, Gilbert signed a contract with Czech First League club Dukla Prague as a free agent.

+On 12 July 2026, Gilbert signed a three-year contract with Czech First League club Baník Ostrava.

 International career

 Gilbert has represented the Trinidad and Tobago U-20 side.

+Gilbert made his debut for the senior Trinidad and Tobago national team on 8 June 2024 in a World Cup qualifier against the Bahamas.